HQSquantumsimulations/struqture/documentation/src/physical_types/spins.md

 We use `DecoherenceProducts` as the operator basis.

 The rate matrix and with it the Lindblad noise model is saved as a sum over pairs of `DecoherenceProducts`, giving the operators acting from the left and right on the density matrix.
-In programming terms the object `SpinLindbladNoiseOperator` is given by a HashMap or Dictionary with the tuple (`DecoherenceProduct`, `DecoherenceProduct`) as keys and the entries in the rate matrix as values.
+In programming terms the object `QubitLindbladNoiseOperator` is given by a HashMap or Dictionary with the tuple (`DecoherenceProduct`, `DecoherenceProduct`) as keys and the entries in the rate matrix as values.

-Similarly to SpinOperators, SpinLindbladNoiseOperators have a system equivalent: `SpinLindbladNoiseSystem`, with a number of involved spins defined by the user.
-For more information on these, see the [noise container](../container_types/noise_operators_and_systems) chapter.

 ### Examples